tungd/purescript-ractive/README.md

 This version is compatible with **psc 0.8.0.0**.

-The original Grunt mechanics were replaced by Gulp.
+The original Grunt mechanics were replaced by Gulp/WebPack.

 For quick testing a small demo app is available.